It’s Not Your Muscle - Lyssa Gettys Uchida

 Something that may surprise you is how fascia is tied to emotions.

-dysfunction in the fascia can result in emotional changes as well as physical discomfort.
+Because of the high number of nerves throughout the fascia, dysfunction in the fascia can result in emotional changes as well as physical discomfort.

 Have you ever felt weepy while experiencing widespread achiness?
 Me too.